KifiSi/ConsoleStudentLogBook/README.md

 It has two modes, working in memory and on file.
 At the start, you need to enter a name and select a mode.
 If you have chosen the file mode, the program will create a text file with the given name in which grades will be saved, if one does not exist.
 The memory mode works only until the application is closed.
+In addition, all operations (file mode) are saved in an additional audit file with time and name.

 ## What we can do